davidolima/car-model-classification/README.md

-This repository was created for a deep learning course at the Federal University of Bahia (UFBA) which was lectured by Prof. Luciano Rebouças.
+This repository was created for a deep learning course at the Federal University of Bahia (UFBA), lectured by Prof. Luciano Rebouças.
 For it's final project we needed to create and train four different models of our choosing on the [Stanford Cars Dataset](https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset).

 These are the models I chose: